Insight

 The case for senior loans - quarterly update

-As we continue in 2024, there has been a significant focus on the uncertainty of the US macroeconomic backdrop and its potential implications for the senior secured bank loan market.
+As the 3rd quarter comes to a close, there has been a significant focus on the uncertainty of the US macroeconomic backdrop and its potential implications for the senior secured bank loan market.
 Paramount among these concerns are three key questions:

 This piece provides our view on the current market environment and attempts to answer these critical questions.